Sneed’s return sends Montana past Idaho 42-17

 Sneed, out since an ankle injury suffered at Sacramento State on Oct.
 19, relieved starter Cam Humphrey in the second quarter with Idaho ahead 10-0.
 He led two touchdown drives in both the second and third quarters as the Grizzlies took command.

+The latter put Montana up 35-17 with 10:09 left in the game.
+Idaho coach Paul Petrino, Mason’s father, had hoped to build on both of the Vandals’ touchdown drives.

+“Those were two different situations where we should have seized the momentum and ran with it,” Petrino said.
+“And we didn’t.”

-Petrino threw for 242 yards and two touchdowns for the Vandals (4-6, 2-4 in the Big Sky), but lost two fumbles and was intercepted twice in the second half.
+Mason Petrino threw for 242 yards for the Vandals (4-6, 2-4 in the Big Sky), but lost two fumbles and was intercepted twice in the second half.
 He also ran for 43 yards.

+Idaho standout Jeff Cotton had six catches for 98 yards but didn’t play the second half because of injury.

+“That Idaho team was ready to go,” Hauck said.
+“If I’m the Idaho coaches I’m pretty proud of Mason Petrino because he singlehandedly kept them in it today.”

 Humphrey returned to lead a fourth-quarter drive capped by Knight’s third TD of the day and 17th on the season, making it 42-17 with 4:39 left.